Astroner/macros/README.md

 ```

 ## Overrides
-*tests.h* can be used as a almost completely standalone header file that depends only on *stdarg.h* and *stddef.h* by defining all required functions before including *tests.h*
+[todo.h](https://raw.githubusercontent.com/Astroner/macros/master/todo.h) can be used as a almost completely standalone header file that depends only on *stdarg.h* and *stddef.h* by defining all required functions before including [todo.h](https://raw.githubusercontent.com/Astroner/macros/master/todo.h)

 List of overrides:
 | Macro name       | Default value         | Usage                                                                                                        |